rust-lang/book/2018-edition/nostarch/chapter07.md

 This tree might remind you of the directory tree of the filesystem you have on your computer; this is a very apt comparison!
-Just like directories in a filesystem, you place code inside whichever module will create the organization you’d like.
+Just like directories in a filesystem, you place code inside whichever module that will create the organization you’d like.
 Another similarity is that to refer to an item in a filesystem or a module tree, you use its *path*.